 - When rising cycle is almost complete, just before bread starts to bake, brush the top of loaf with a little water.
 Sprinkle sliced almonds over the top of the bread pressing the almonds down very gently with your palm.

 - When bread is ready, remove from the pan and cool on a wire rack.

-Slice bread when it comes to room temperature.
-It is less crumbly and slices better when cooled.
+Slice the loaf when it cools to room temperature.
+It is less crumbly and much easier to slice when cool.